arunprasadd/yttrans/README.md

 A Streamlit web application that extracts transcripts from YouTube videos with available captions/subtitles.

-## 🌐 Production Setup with SSL (Recommended for Servers)
+## 🐳 Production Setup with Docker + SSL (Recommended for Servers)

 ### Prerequisites for SSL Setup
 - Linux server with public IP
 - Domain name pointing to your server (`api.videotoinfographics.com`)
-- Docker and Docker Compose installed
+- Docker and Docker Compose
 - Port 80 and 443 open in firewall

 ### SSL Setup Steps